MicrosoftDocs/Advertising-docs/Advertising/bingads-12/guides/authentication-oauth.md

 Only the Microsoft identity platform endpoint (v2.0) allows both work or school accounts from Azure AD and personal Microsoft accounts (MSA), such as hotmail.com, outlook.com, and msn.com.
 To ensure that your application can support all users, you should use the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) in production.

 > [!IMPORTANT]
-> During Q2 calendar year 2019 the Bing Ads SDKs will be updated to use the [Microsoft identity platform endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview).
+> The Bing Ads SDKs version 12.13.2 and later use the [Microsoft identity platform endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) by default.
 Even if your users do not have work or school accounts, and even if you do not use the Bing Ads SDKs we encourage you to update the authorization URL during calendar year 2019, since the [Live Connnect endpoint](authentication-oauth-live-connect.md) is no longer the recommended approach for Microsoft Advertising users.
 For details see [Upgrade to the Microsoft identity platform endpoint FAQ](#upgrade-identity-platform-faq) and [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md).

 > [!TIP]
 > To get access and refresh tokens for your Microsoft Advertising user and make your first service call using the Bing Ads API, see the [Quick Start](get-started.md#quick-start) sample.